The Ultimate Guide to Social Selling in 2022

 The Facebook algorithm will get more eyes on your profile if you make it a goal to post at least once or twice a day.

 It’s also important to make sure you’re sharing a variety of content — not just your own.
 Share thought pieces from other industry leaders and innovators.
 Encourage conversation around products and ideas that are not your own.
-Not only does this help the algorithm, it also shows prospects that you’re in it for more than just the sale.
+Not only does this help the algorithm, but it also shows prospects that you’re in it for more than just the sale.

 Use Facebook Insights & Analytics